Best Car Insurance in Arizona for 2025 [Your Guide to the Top 10 Companies]

 Occurrence of Crash Fatalities in Arizona

-What type of road you drive on affects the number of fatalities.
-Typically what you’ll see is a general trend for rural roads to see more fatalities than urban roads.
+Road Type: What type of road you drive on affects the number of fatalities

 Moreover, this trend isn’t the case in Arizona.
 Urban roads see more fatalities than rural roads.
 This is likely due to the fact that urban roads are busier than rural roads and, therefore, have more drivers on them at one time.
 Rush-hour traffic is a prime example of that.